Sales Programs in San Diego

 Certificate of Achievement in Retail Management

 This program is for students who wish to learn some fundamental concepts in retail selling and business management.
 Topics covered include: accounting, retail management, business communications, marketing, human relations and computer systems, among others.
-There are 10 courses in this 30-credit unit program.
+There are 9 courses in this 28- to 30-credit unit program.
 Students who achieve a grade of 'C' or higher in all courses are eligible for the certificate.
 Career opportunities include store manager, marketing manager and human resources assistant.

 Associate in Science in Retail Management

-The associate's degree in retail management is for students who want immediate job-training, or are planning to transfer to a 4-year school.
+The associate's degree in retail management is for students who want immediate job-training or are planning to transfer to a 4-year school.
 Students will take a variety of business courses including elementary accounting, retail management, business math, human resources management and marketing, among others.
-Of the 60 credit units it takes to graduate, students can expect to spend a minimum of 28 to 30 credit units in this major.
+Of the 60 credits it takes to graduate, students can expect to spend a minimum of 28 to 30 credit units in this major.
 This degree can prepare a student for advancement from entry-level jobs to a variety of managerial positions.
 Students interested in the retail food business can note that this program meets the requirements of the Western Association of Food Chains for advancement to managerial positions.

 Certificate of Achievement in Marketing